augustjune/bachis/thesis/Agenda.md

 ### Comparison of existing solutions

-# What is my solution to given problem?
+# What is my solution to a given problem?

 ## Idea
 ### Arbitrary representation of an individual